wintere/introhpc-archive/talapas-scripting/lesson.md

 so by changing their values
 you can change how the shell and other programs behave.

 Every variable has a name.
-By convention, variables that are always present are given upper-case names.
+By convention, variables that are always present (constants) are given upper-case names.

 Let's show the value of the variable `HOME`, or the path of *your* home directory: